infoshareacademy/jfdzr3-projects-cheater-games/README.md

 <img src="https://firebasestorage.googleapis.com/v0/b/monster-hunt-v1.appspot.com/o/excalidraw.png?alt=media&token=58545bcf-db48-4161-97ec-8af8f38fffcf" alt="Visualization on Excalidraw">

 This project is a web app game which allows us to register a new user.

+In Monster Hunt users can register or log in as registered user.
+On registration user can pick from variety of races and set their own character.
+Each race has unique statistics like strength,.......... which determine future fight.
+After setting up statistics user may acces main menu in which can choose Character View Page, Store Page, Hunting Screen, Our Teem, Chat or log out.

 ## Tech Stack